-We have more and more reasons to want to be informed about cancer.
-The National Cancer Institute estimated that in the United States, in 2016, more than a 1.5 million people were diagnosed with cancer.
+We have more and more reasons to want to be informed about cancer care.
+The National Cancer Institute estimated that in the United States, in 2016, more than 1.5 million people were diagnosed with cancer.

 According to Cancer Research UK, one in two people may develop cancer at some point in their life.
 Estimations are harrowing, more so as the evolution is not an optimistic one, previously, the number suggested by research was one in three.

 However, we can do more than getting informed about cancer.
-Millions begin their cancer journey and must sustain surgery, chemotherapy, transplants, long-time treatments.
+Millions begin their colon cancer, ovarian cancer or brain cancer journey and must sustain surgery, chemotherapy, transplants and long-time medical treatment.